gingerbeardman/gingerbeardman.github.io/_posts/2021-10-31-hypercard-hanafuda.md

 ![GIF](/images/posts/hypercard-hanafuda-stack.gif#pixel "花札スタック (Hanafuda Stack)") {:.tofigure}

+## Where did this come from?

 I found this game in my collection of Japanese Macintosh Magazine CD-ROMs, which at the time of writing consists of over 120 discs and almost 500,000 files.
-It's a real treasure trove of old software that I am sure has a few more secrets waiting to be rediscovered!
+It's a real treasure trove of old software that has many more secrets waiting to be rediscovered!
+You can [help me preserve more lost software by joining my Patreon](https://www.patreon.com/gingerbeardman).

+## How can I play this game?

+You can play it in your web browser right now at: [https://archive.org/details/hanafuda-stack](https://archive.org/details/hanafuda-stack)

+Alternatively, you can [download it](https://macintoshgarden.org/games/花札スタック-hanafuda-stack) to play on your real Macintosh or in an emulator.

 ## Hanafuda Resources